How Would I Know If I Am Being Investigated For A Crime?

 Does Being A Good Person And Not Having A Prior Record Matter In A Criminal Case?

-When it comes to proving the charges, it doesn’t matter; they will look at the charges and what they can prove.
+When it comes to proving the criminal charges, it doesn’t matter; they will look at the charges and what they can prove.
 However, your credibility is a big factor in how cases are decided; police and prosecutors have to decide whether somebody is believable and whether a jury will believe them, so it can be a big deal.

 Where it really comes into play, though, is in sentencing; there are mandatory minimums for most offenses but if you have lived a good, honest, and law-abiding life, you will be more likely to get the minimums than the maximums, whereas someone on their third or fourth offense and lied to police during their investigation, do not get those breaks.
 It won’t help determine whether you’re guilty or innocent, but it will determine how you are treated if you are found guilty.